Table of Contents

 Do not forget to save.

-In the image 5, we view a special right, the Modify Plus-right.
-It corresponds with the standard Modify-right, prevents however additionally moving and deleting the authorization end point by the user with modify rights.
+In the image 5, we see a special right, the Modify Plus right.
+It is with the standard Modify-right, as well as moving and deleting the authorization end point by the user with modify rights.
 You can set this right in a targeted manner, at a location where you find it necessary.
-(Read more)
+(Read More)

 Not only the names but also the descriptions of the groups must be same.
 The authorization groups are stored in the Active Directory.
 For each authorization group, we find a description.
-This can be visible in the AD in case of group.
+This can be seen in the AD in case of group.
 This description is not only comment.
-It contains the name of the directories, for which the group was created and IDs for the marking.
+It contains the name of the directories for which the group created and IDs for the marking.
 These IDs are important for 8MAN.

 The directory specification in the description field must correspond with the future path; otherwise 8MAN does not take over this authorization group.

-Image 6: Authorization group with the field „Description” in the AD.
-The directory name in the description field must correspond with the given path.
-Particularly the version name (marked here) is to be controlled.
+Image 6: Authorization group with the "Description" field in the AD.
+The version of the name given to the given name is marked.

 a) Name conventions

-All settings are carried out in the program “8MAN-Configuration”.
-Below the button “Change-configuration”, we find the one for “Fileserver”.
-In the „Basic settings“, we activate the Group Wizard.
-It automatically creates user groups (8MAN-groups), as soon as authorizations are changed with 8MAN.
+All settings are carried out in the program "8MAN-Configuration".
+Below the button "Change-configuration", we find the one for "Fileserver".
+In the "Basic settings", we activate the Group Wizard.
+It automatically creates user groups (8MAN groups), as soon as they are authorized with 8MAN.

 b) The group type

-As group type, we select domain-local groups, as in migRaven.
-This selection is possible only once.
-After saving the configuration the first time, the group type can no longer be changed!
+As group type, we select domain-local groups, as in migRaven, This selection is possible only once.
+After saving the configuration the first time, the group can no longer be changed!

 The "Access categories" must correspond with those of migRaven: